Communities developing resources and competencies for using their languages

 The Jungle Aviation and Radio Service (JAARS) is founded to provide aviation and technical service to SIL staff involved in language development in remote areas.

-The first edition of the Ethnologue, a catalog of the world's known living languages, consists of ten mimeographed pages describing forty-six languages or groups of languages.
-The 17th edition of Ethnologue: Languages of the World, released in 2013, lists 7,105 languages.
+The first edition of the Ethnologue, a resource of the world's known living languages, consists of ten mimeographed pages that describe forty-six languages or groups of languages.

 A formal agreement between the Philippine Department of Education and SIL was signed on February 28, 1953.